LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ## <a id="xlwings"></a>Introduction to xlwings

-[xlwings](https://www.xlwings.org) is a Python library that makes it easy to call Python from Excel and vice versa.
-The library lets you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications, replacing VBA macros with Python Code, write UDFs (user-defined functions - Windows only), and remote-control Excel via the REST API.
+[xlwings](https://www.xlwings.org) is a Python library that makes it easy to call Python from Excel and vice versa on Windows and macOS.
+The library lets you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications.
+It also allows you to replace VBA macros with Python Code or write UDFs (user defined functions - Windows only).
 * The [xlwings CE](https://docs.xlwings.org/en/stable) is a free and open-source library ([BSD-licensed](https://opensource.org/licenses/BSD-3-Clause)) which provides basic functionalities to lets developers integrate Python with Excel.
-* The [xlwings PRO](https://www.xlwings.org/pro) provides more advanced features such as [reports](https://www.xlwings.org/reporting), embedded Python code in Excel, video training, a dedicated support channel, and much more.
+* The [xlwings PRO](https://www.xlwings.org/pro) provides more advance features such as [reports](https://www.xlwings.org/reporting), embedded Python code in Excel, one-click installers for easy deployment, video training, dedicated support and much more.

 Please refer to [Financial Reporting with Eikon, xlwings and Excel](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel) article which give detail regarding how to integrate xlwings with other Refinitiv Python API.